KEYS TO THE LICHENS OF ITALY - 21) FOLIICOLOUS LICHENS

 Apparatus of images: Andrea Moro - Software and databases: Stefano Martellos

-This is a key to all foliicolous lichens hitherto reported from Italy (see Nimis 2016), for a total of 31 species, excluding nitrophilous Xanthorion-species which may occasionally occur on evergreen leaves in strongly eutrophicated situations.
+This is a key to all foliicolous lichens hitherto reported from Italy (see Nimis 2016), plus a few species known from the Alps outside Italian territory, for a total of 32 species, excluding nitrophilous Xanthorion-species which may occasionally occur on evergreen leaves in strongly eutrophicated situations.

 Foliicolous lichens are those which grow on living leaves or leaf-like organs (Santesson 1952).
 They are widespread throughout tropical and subtropical areas, mainly in rainforests, but also occur in extra-tropical areas, mostly in evergreen broadleaved forests with subtropical affinities (Sérusiaux 1989; Lücking 2003; Lücking et al. 2003).
 In southern Europe, foliicolous lichens are often considered as a relic of more humid climates during Tertiary times (Sérusiaux 1989), being restricted to particular environmental conditions related to moisture, light and temperature (Sérusiaux 1989; Puntillo et al. 2000), which are most frequent along the Atlantic coasts and in Macaronesia (Sérusiaux 1993, 1996; Llop & Gomez-Bolea 2006).
 The foliicolous lichens of Italy, where many species are known from a single locality in coastal Campania (gorge of the river Bussento), have been treated by Puntillo & Ottonello (1997), Puntillo & Vězda (1994), Puntillo (2000), Puntillo et al. (2000), and Etayo & Puntillo (2011).
 A key to the the Byssoloma species of Macaronesia, which includes all species known from Italy, has been published by Breuss (2016).